AdobeDocs/audience-manager.en/help/using/features/destinations/manage-destinations.md

 To see audience data and match rates for your server-to-server destination, select **[!UICONTROL Integrated Platforms > Device-Based]**.

-For more information about the displayed information, see [Addressable Audiences](/help/using/features/addressable-audiences.md).
+For more information about the displayed information, see [Addressable Audiences Interface](/help/using/features/addressable-audiences.md#addressable-audience-interface).

 ![](/help/using/features/assets/addressable-audiences-landing.png)